Madhavendra-tripathi/Hand-Cricket-Game/readme.txt

 Upcoming features in future:
-1. Currently the game is working on player vs computer method, my target is to transfer game on web browser and want to conduct in between two player from different location can play.
+1. Currently the game is working on player vs computer method, my target is to transfer game on  player vs player, so two player from different location can play together.